 Tech ETFs can be bought and sold just like you’d buy or sell any share on the ASX.

 What are the benefits of investing in technology ETFs?

-Here are some reasons to consider technology as part of your portfolio:
+Here are some reasons to consider a technology ETF as part of your portfolio:

-- Growth potential – The technology sector is one of the fastest-growing sectors globally.
+- Growth potential – The technology sector has been one of the fastest-growing sectors globally.